-As of 1 April 2021, a new licence application process will be available to pilots, instructors and examiners who previously held a UK issued Part-FCL/BFCL/SFCL Licence.
-A similar process will also apply to EASA licence holders whose licence date of initial issue is prior to 31 December 2020.
+As of 1 April 2021, a new licence application process became available to pilots, instructors and examiners who previously held a UK issued Part-FCL/BFCL/SFCL Licence to regain a licence.
+The process also applies to EASA licence holders whose date of initial licence issue is prior to 31 December 2020, to gain a UK Part FCL licence off the back of their EASA licence.
 This process will remain in place until December 2022.

 The CAA understands that there are a number of pilots who transferred their licences to an EASA Member State before 31 December 2020, however their EASA Flight Crew Licence has been issued after 1 January 2021.

 The following will apply in these instances